itsveence/Analysis-of-Europe-COVID-19-Cases/README.md

 ## How to Use

 - Download the dataset from https://github.com/CSSEGISandData/COVID-19 to your working directory
-- Update the file path in cell 3 and 11 to match yours
+- Update the file path in cell 3 and 11 of Analysis_of_Global_COVID-19_Cases.ipynb to match yours
 - Run all the cells
 - Run the server in terminal